 The Oxford (or serial) comma is the final comma in a list of things.
-For example:

-The Oxford comma comes right after eraser.
+The Oxford comma is the one right after eraser.

-could be rewritten as:
+This sentence could be rewritten as: